evan1024/Phost/README.md

 ## Contribute

 Creating issues, submitting pull requests or just chiming in on discussions is always welcome.
 All development of the project is handled within the GitHub repository.
+Cheerleading on social media is also cool.

+## Security

+Be responsible and ***please do not*** post security issues publically.
+Send an [email](mailto:phostblog@icloud.com) instead.

 ## Support

 Support can be requested by opening a new issue on [GitHub](https://github.com/danieltj27/Phost/issues).
-Please include as much detail about your problem as possible.
-Make sure you check relavant documentation and other resources before asking.

 ### Copyright & Licence